japila-books/apache-spark-internals/docs/metrics/MetricsConfig.md

 `MetricsConfig` is the configuration of the [MetricsSystem](MetricsSystem.md) (i.e. metrics [sources](Source.md) and [sinks](Sink.md)).

-`MetricsConfig` is <<creating-instance, created>> when link:spark-metrics-MetricsSystem.adoc#creating-instance[MetricsSystem] is.
+`MetricsConfig` is <<creating-instance, created>> when spark-metrics-MetricsSystem.md#creating-instance[MetricsSystem] is.

 `MetricsConfig` uses *metrics.properties* as the default metrics configuration file.
-It is configured using link:spark-metrics-properties.adoc#spark.metrics.conf[spark.metrics.conf] configuration property.
+It is configured using spark-metrics-properties.md#spark.metrics.conf[spark.metrics.conf] configuration property.
 The file is first loaded from the path directly before using Spark's CLASSPATH.

 `MetricsConfig` accepts a metrics configuration using ``spark.metrics.conf.``-prefixed configuration properties.